dstroud/dreamsequence/README.md

 ![ds_arranger_mask](https://user-images.githubusercontent.com/435570/205408738-b5681489-2fad-4b31-9003-b8cbf2e360ec.png)

 - Dashboard will be brightly illuminated when Arranger is enabled, and dimmed when disabled.
 - The numbers in the top left indicate the current Arranger segment and step.
 "1.1" in the example above indicates the first step of segment 1.
-If the Arrange is interrupted by being disabled and re-enabled, this readout will change to something like "T-4" where the number is a countdown, in steps, until the current pattern is completed and the Arranger picks back up on the next segment.
+If the Arranger is interrupted by being disabled and re-enabled, this readout will change to something like "T-4" where the number is a countdown, in steps, until the current pattern is completed and the Arranger resumes on the next segment.
 - To the right, a symbol will indicate if the Arranger is in Loop mode (as in the example above) or One-shot mode (arrow symbol).
 - In the middle of the dashboard, a mini chart shows the current and upcoming Arranger segments.
 In the example above, pattern A will be played twice, then pattern B twice, and pattern C twice.
 Note that, unlike the Arranger Grid view, this chart shows the individual steps within each segment, at a scale of one pixel per step.
 - At the bottom of the chart is an indication of which steps have events.
 In the example above, events are highlighted on the first step of segments one, three, and five.